grarcht/Shuttle/README.md

 Two architecture patterns are covered:

-**MVVM:** Activities/Fragments as View, `ViewModel` as state owner and liaison, Kotlin Channels for async notification, optional Databinding integration.
+**MVVM:** Activities/Fragments as View, `ViewModel` as state owner and liaison, Kotlin Channels for async notification.

-**MVC:** Activities/Fragments as Controllers, receiving input and driving model/view updates.

 ### Flow 1: Navigate with Shuttle ✅
 Tap **"Navigate using Shuttle"** -> image loads successfully via warehouse pickup.